steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Provide+A+Runloop+On+Linux/Index.md

 ---

-On *Linux* there is no global event run loop like on *Windows* and *macOS*.
-For this reason the plug-in can query for an [Linux::IRunLoop](https://steinbergmedia.github.io/vst3_doc/base/classSteinberg_1_1Linux_1_1IRunLoop.html) which must be provided by the host application in two different ways.
+On *Linux*, there is no global event run loop like on *Windows* and *macOS*.
+For this reason, the plug-in can query for an [Linux::IRunLoop](https://steinbergmedia.github.io/vst3_doc/base/classSteinberg_1_1Linux_1_1IRunLoop.html) which must be provided by the host application in two different ways.

 ## Query IRunLoop from IPlugFrame